This post may contain affiliate links, please see my disclosure policy to learn more.

 - salt and pepper or seasoning of your choice, to taste

-- Wash and dry cauliflower, cut into florets and process with a cheese grater or food processor.
-Prepare as directed in any dish that calls for cauliflower rice or saute, in step 2.
+- Wash and dry cauliflower, cut into florets, and process with a cheese grater or food processor.
+Prepare as directed in any dish that calls for cauliflower rice or sauté, in step 2.

-- Heat 1 Tablespoon oil or butter in a large skillet over Medium/High heat.
+- Heat 1 Tablespoon of oil or butter in a large skillet over Medium/High heat.
 Add the cauliflower rice, stirring occasionally.
 Cook for 4-7 minutes, or until cauliflower is tender, season as desired.